 No one’s denying the importance of high authority links, but calling links the sole factor in Google’s rankings is a bit of a stretch.
 While links are considered one of the top three factors, Google uses a combination of over 200 other ranking factors in displaying results on its SERPs.
 Some of the most prominent ones include:

-As you can see these are a mere chunk of the mix and there are still numerous factors that contribute to making your websites rank on top of search engines.
-One thing is certain which is the fact that the first three organic search results often end up receiving 55% of all internet traffic.
-Google and other search engines are becoming increasingly more advanced with time deploying AI algorithms to generate results on a more personalized level for each individual user.
-Nowadays many queries are being categorized into four major sections or moments.
-These are: I want to know moments, I want to go moments, I want to do moments, and finally I want to buy moments.
+As you can see, these are a mere chunk of the mix, and there are still numerous factors that contribute to making your websites rank at the top of search engines.
+One thing is certain: the first three organic search results often receive 55% of all internet traffic.
+Google and other search engines are becoming increasingly more advanced with time, deploying AI algorithms to generate results on a more personalized level for each user.
+Nowadays, many queries are being categorized into four major sections or moments.
+These are: I want to know moments, I want to go moments, I want to do moments, and finally,e I want to buy moments.